 To view Board of Education Policies, right click on the link below and open the hyperlink.
 From there you can select from a list of policies to view.
-Some policies are currently under construction.
+Some policies are currently under construction, by opening the hyperlink below, you can view the current policies.